-"The thing I'm in love with is how young he is here," appraiser Laura Woolley said of the photo on the document.
-Woolley also detailed why the find was so special.
-"This is dated 1964, which is great, and it is after he added the 'E' to the end of his name, because when he was signed as a solo artist with Motown, he decided to add that 'E,' and there's a lot of different theories."
+"The thing I'm in love with is how young he is here," appraiser Laura Woolley said about the photo on the document.
+Woolley also explained more about why the find was so special.
+"This is dated 1964, which is great, and it is after he added the 'E' to the end of his name, because when he was signed as a solo artist with Motown, he decided to add that 'E,' and there's a lot of different theories," she said.

-She then advised the collector to insure the passport for a minimum of $20,000.
+She then advised that he insure the passport for nothing less than $20,000.

 The man was shocked when he found out how much the document was worth.
-"Are you kidding me?" he asked, incredulous.
+"Are you kidding me?" he asked incredulously.
 "I'm not kidding you," she responded.
 "Nothing comes up for Marvin Gaye.
 It's not a really common thing to see Marvin Gaye memorabilia."

-Passport collecting is very popular, according to Woolley.
+Woolley added that passport collecting is very popular.
 "People love passports," she said.
 "They show where [Gaye] was all over the world, what he's doing during these years – he's obviously traveling, he's touring.
 People also like them because we know that they're real signatures because you have to sign your own passports."

-We can only imagine that the collector was humming "How Sweet It Is" on his way out the door.
+We can only imagine that the collector, who bought the album containing the passport for less than a dollar, was singing "How Sweet It Is" on his way out the door.